lucee/extension-hibernate/Development.md

 1. compile and test the extension
 2. format all java source code
 3. create javadocs
-4. push up the built artifact to S3
+4. push up the built artifact, javadocs, and the logo to S3
-5. push up javadocs to S3
-6. publish the extension to Forgebox
+5. publish the extension to Forgebox
-7. create a git tag
+6. create a git tag
-8. create a GitHub release with changelog release notes
+7. create a GitHub release with changelog release notes